The following post is from Emily of Live Renewed: How to Have a Simple Christmas

 With sparkly, shiny, beautiful Christmas crafts on just about every blog and filling up your Pinterest feed, it can be easy to feel like you need to be the queen of crafty in order to have a meaningful Christmas season.

 For some of you, that might really be just what you need, and I say go for it!
-But for some of us uncrafty mamas, myself included, doing lots of holiday themed crafts does not cultivate Christmas joy and peace.
+But for some of us uncrafty mamas, myself included, doing lots of holiday-themed crafts does not cultivate Christmas joy and peace.

 The Christmas Countdown

 Last year I shared a Simplify the Season series on my blog.
-I was so surprised when I asked my readers what they struggled with simplifying the most during the holidays and almost every single person said buying and giving gifts!
+I was so surprised when I asked my readers what they struggled with simplifying the most during the holidays, and almost every single person said buying and giving gifts!

-Whether it was spending too much, buying too many presents, being worried their gifts weren’t good enough, or the stress of not being able to afford good enough presents, gift giving definitely tops the list as an area that many of us probably need to simplify!
+Whether it was spending too much, buying too many presents, being worried their gifts weren’t good enough, or the stress of not being able to afford good enough presents, gift-giving definitely tops the list as an area that many of us probably need to simplify!

 - Four gifts: something you want, something you need, something to wear, and something to read.
 Giving four gifts that fall under each of these categories.

-- The three gifts of the wise men: gold, frankincense, and myrrh.
+- The three gifts of the wise men: are gold, frankincense, and myrrh.
 Gold is a highly valued item, frankincense is to encourage spiritual growth, and myrrh is something for the body, which could include clothing or shoes.

 - Extended family gift exchanges.
 Suggest drawing names so that each person or family buys for just one person, instead of everyone buying gifts for everyone.

 - Give experience gifts rather than physical gifts.
-Tickets to go to a game or show together, a season pass to the zoo or museum, dance or art class, sports camp, or something else that they have always wanted to do but either couldn’t afford, or they hadn’t made the effort to do.
+Tickets to go to a game or show together, a season pass to the zoo or museum, dance or art class, sports camp, or something else that they have always wanted to do but either couldn’t afford or they hadn’t made the effort to do.
 Giving it as a gift is great motivation!